 All door donations go to the musicians!

-Join us on Friday, Apr 25th at 7:30pm for the thirteenth installment of our first homegrown performance series, Under the Influence, co-created with and hosted by Quiet Lightning‘s Evan Karp.
+Join us on Friday, July 25th at 7:30pm for the sixteenth installment of our first homegrown performance series, Under the Influence, co-created with and hosted by Quiet Lightning‘s Evan Karp.
 Five artists perform work by one of their major influences, followed by original work created for the show that channels that influence.
-Artists have 15 minutes and select the following month’s performers, so [...]
+Artists have 15 minutes and select the following month’s performers, so each [...]